 The next day, I told Gian and Harry about our plans and luckily they both liked the idea.
 (See, we needed more people to cut travel and accommodation costs) And so, it was set.
 We leave for Camotes on February 27, Saturday, and head back to the city on February 28, Sunday.
 Flawless plan.

 Two days before the big trip, Mel gave me the horrible news.
 He couldn’t make it because he had to go to Ormoc.
 Uh-oh!
-I had to change the plans!
-And I also had to text Gian and Harry a couple of times each day to make sure that they were 100% committed (I just really wanted to go.
-LOL) They both promised to go.
+I had to make some changes to the plan.
+And I also had to text Gian and Harry a couple of times each day to make sure that they were 100% committed (I just really wanted to go. haha) They both promised they’d go.
 Thank God.

-The night before the trip, me, Gian, and Harry decided to have a small meeting at the IT Park in Lahug to finalize things.
-We couldn’t afford any more changes in our plans.
+The night before the trip, me, Gian, and Harry agreed to have a small meeting at the IT Park in Lahug to finalize things.
+We couldn’t afford any more plan changes.
 Only me and Harry showed up at the meeting, though.
 Gian was still at the office and he said that he needed to go to a photo shoot the next day.
 He couldn’t say no to it.
-I was totally ready to drop all plans and spend my travel cash on a grand grand midnight buffet at the Waterfront (naa ba? hahahaha) when Harry said that he was still willing to go.
+I was totally ready to drop all plans and spend my travel cash on a grand, grand midnight buffet at the Waterfront (naa ba? hahahaha) when Harry said that he was still willing to go.
 “Are you positively sure?”
 I asked.
 He said yes.
 “But can we afford it?”
 I asked.
 He just shrugged.
-For a moment, the possibility of swimming the whole day and then going to bed hungry entered my mind.
+For a moment, the idea of swimming the whole day and then going to bed hungry crossed my mind.
 “Let’s do it!”
 I exclaimed!

 We both agreed to meet in Chowking in Mandaue at 8 sharp the next day.
-But I got there at 9 because I totally forgot that the 21B route was so long and that the drivers have this tendency to just stop in the middle of the road to chat up a complete stranger, smell the roses, or just do yoga.
+But I got there at 9 because I totally forgot that the 21B route was so long and that Mandaue drivers have this tendency to just stop in the middle of the road to chat up a complete stranger, smell the roses, or just do yoga or whatever.
 Anyways, Harry was kinda pissed when I arrived because he thought that I was still asleep.
-LOL.
+Haha.
 Sorry Har.
 So, yeah, after breakfast, we found a jeep headed for Danao City in front of D’Atrium Mall in Mandaue-Highway.
 I think the jeep route number is 24.
 I’m not completely sure.
 Fare is 25 pesos and you travel for around 30 minutes to an hour.